cogsea/cogsea.github.io/_posts/2023-12-15-sea-of-thought.md

 The sea can be quiet, but many know that weather conditions, winds and waves, can vary.
 A true sailor knows that these can take you from one point to another, that they can force one into a specific direction and not always the right one.

 Here, I am using the sea as a metaphor for what happens in our brain, when ideating or simply thinking.
-Navigating the sea represents using our brain, the treatment of information and thoughts, that we integrated in the past, exist now, and that we shall use sooner or later in the future.
+Navigating the sea represents using our brain, the treatment of information and thoughts, that we integrated in the past, that exist now, and that we shall use sooner or later in the future.

 The end goal of a thinking process, or when navigating the sea, is to find land.
 Find that idea, connection, or simply information that one might look for.